-From a Fierce lens, what's often missing from the development conversation is an emphasis on allowing the individual to plot their own course of growth.
+Here's the thing — what's often missing from the career path conversation is an emphasis on allowing the individual to plot their own course of growth.
+Asking the right questions.
 Creating pre-planned paths for development can be beneficial for sparking ideas and providing options.

-At our 2017 Fierce Summit, Brian Canlis, special guest and owner of Canlis restaurant, shared what he asks candidates during the interview process:
+Here's a great example: I will never forget at our 2017 Fierce Summit, Brian Canlis, special guest and owner of Canlis restaurant, shared what he asks candidates during the interview process:

 "How would being an employee at Canlis help you become the person you want to be?"

 This question shifts the context of growth to where it becomes driven by the individual and their vision of who they want to become, rather than what they want to become.
 The who refers to the human being behind the work.
 And the answer is different for everyone.How to Shift Your Growth Context

 For example, growth isn't always about promotions or gaining more knowledge in a particular area.
-Asking the question who do you want to be? is going to illicit a lot of different responses.
+Asking the question "who do you want to be?" is going to elicit a lot of varying responses.

 A potential reality we need to keep in mind as leaders in the development conversation is that those we're coaching may not know where they're going or who they want to be.

 People don't know what they don't know, so it's important for organizations to walk the line of providing potential growth paths and being open to alternative paths that will naturally unfold when the individual is made an agent of their own growth.

 One way to encourage employees to be an agent of their own development is to have them look for areas of opportunity that will help organizations be more agile.
 Too often the people deciding what that path is for business aren't as close to the front lines of the problems, and these people need to be seeking the perspectives of those who actually are.

 "In what ways do you want to grow, and how can we fit that into the needs of the business?"